sdnfv/openNetVM/README.md

 A high performance container-based NFV platform.
 This guide is assuming that you are currently under simple-onvm directory and have already got openNetVM installed.

+As openNetVM is a container based Network Function platform, thus modifying and managing network functions for openNetVM is simple since the packets handling runs as user space processes inside Docker containers.

 ----------